M4rti21/book/README.md

 ## Usage
-Once configured its as simple as running `book <collection-name>` where `<collection-name>` is the name of one of the files in your config directory, for example `book personal` will open `personal.conf`.
+Once configured its as simple as running `book <collection-name>` where `<collection-name>` is the name of one of the collections in your config directory, for example `book personal` will open `personal.conf`.
 You can pass flags to the program after the `<collection-name>` is specified: